12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-Kayaking in Golfo Nuevo
+Kayaking in the Golfo Nuevo

 -